 Consolation for Catarina began in 1984 when Holy Mother of Consolation made a commitment to support Sr. Jane Buellesbach and her missionary work in Catarina, Guatemala, in Central America.

 Sr. Jane is a Maryknoll missionary who lives and works with the people of Catarina.
 She grew up in Milwaukee, WI.
 Sr. Jane is a medical doctor as well.
 Her missionary work consists of providing health care and training health promoters for over 40 villages surrounding Catarina.
 She often sees 150 people a day in her clinics.
 Without her help, many people would have died from TB, pneumonia, malnutrition, and childhood diseases.
 New clinics have been set up in many villages, and people have been trained as health promoters.
+Sister Mary Lou is also a medical doctor and has been working with Sr. Jane in Guatemala for over 35 years.
 They provide basic health care to the people in the villages.

 Our Sharing has brought many things to Sr. Jane and her ministry.
-Through the over $650,000 we have already sent in the quality of life for the people in Catarina has improved.
+Through the over $1,000,000.00 we have already sent in, the quality of life for the people in Catarina has improved.
 Some of the things that have been done with the money include:

 The People of Catarina are Mayan Indians who are very poor.
 They have no electricity, televisions, indoor plumbing or automobiles.
 They hope for a better life for their children.
 They speak Spanish or the Mayan language.